 - The children’s safety, health and happiness are our highest priority.
 Respecting their traditions and schedules is very important.
 Consistency and following any routines we have in place are especially good for the children and we try not to disrupt them often.

 - Volunteers are expected to be on time for scheduled activities.
-Our day starts at 7:00AM and the day doesn’t end until the children go to bed at 9:00PM.
+Our day starts at 7:00AM and the day doesn’t end until after meditation (7:00PM).

-- We have two children’s dorms, school room, nursery, preschool, computer room, creative learning center, arts and crafts room, music room and health clinic on the campus.
+- We have school rooms, a preschool, a play room, arts and crafts room, music room and a swimming pool on the campus.
 Should you have a specific skill in any of these areas please let us know.

 - When at Wat Opot you are in our home, please do not make suggestions upon arrival!
-There are certainly different ways to run a large household; but we think we are currently on the right track and have established systems that work for us.
+(This cannot be stressed enough.)
+There are certainly different ways to run a large household; but we have established systems that work for us.